Genealogy resources - Maps and parish histories

 1845 – ALL SAINTS, Fulton

-There was a need for an English speaking parish in the eastern part of the city.
-Father Olivetti, in charge of the organization of the parish toward the end of June 1845, bought a Methodist church, situated on Goodlow St. opposite Kemper Lane, had it repaired and ready for dedication on November 9,1845.
+In response to the necessity for an English-speaking parish in the eastern sector of the city, Father Olivetti took charge of establishing the parish towards the end of June 1845.
+He purchased a Methodist church located on Goodlow Street, across from Kemper Lane, and oversaw its renovation, preparing it for dedication on November 9, 1845.

 1845 – ST. FRANCIS XAVIER, Downtown

-When the Cathedral moved to a newly built church on 8th Street, the old church on Sycamore was dedicated to St. Francis Xavier and served the English speaking Catholics in the area.
+Following the relocation of the Cathedral to a newly constructed church on 8th Street, the former church on Sycamore was rededicated to St. Francis Xavier.
+It then began catering to the English-speaking Catholics residing in the vicinity.

 1855